Pros and Cons of Voluntary SSS Membership 2026

 2. No Employer Counterpart

-You shoulder the entire contribution amount (employee + employer share).
-For example, if you choose an MSC of ₱20,000, you’ll pay ₱3,000 monthly — all from your own pocket.
+You shoulder the entire contribution amount (employee + employee shareⓘ?" title="The employer share refers to the portion of the SSS contribution that the employer must shoulder for each employed worker.
+This amount is typically larger than the employee share?">employer shareⓘ).
+For example, if you choose an MSC of 20,000, youll pay 3,000 monthly all from your own pocket.

 3. Posting Delays Can Affect Eligibility